 We have the opportunity to play indoors at Sterling Community Center from 9 am to 12 pm on Mon, Wed. and Fri.
 However, we need volunteers to serve as hosts for those days.

 The Phillis Wheatley Community Center will be offering indoor Pickleball play on three courts from 9:30 am to 12:30 pm on Tuesdays and Thursdays beginning Oct.
 15. Again, we need volunteers to serve as hosts for those days.

 email Eric Thomas if you are interested in volunteering.

 Perhaps your friends play Pickleball.
 Maybe you’re a tennis or racquetball player looking for a new challenge.
 If you have a fun-loving attitude and an ounce of athletic ability, then Pickleball is the sport you need to start playing.

-In each 2-hour Beginner Clinic, you’ll learn how to effectively hit the ball, maintain a rally, keep score, the rules and basic game play.
-At the end of the clinic, players will have the foundational knowledge and skills to start playing Pickleball.
+In the LEVEL ONE 2-hour Beginner Clinic, you’ll learn how to effectively hit the ball, maintain a rally, keep score, the rules and basic game play.
+At the end of this clinic, players will have the foundational knowledge and skills to start playing Pickleball.

 Paddles and balls will be provided and participation is capped at 12 players for each clinic so that everyone will receive individualized coaching time. $35 per person.

 Instructors: John Moore (bio) and Sandy Halkett (bio)